ikeyareinaldosae/returnlyapp/README.md

 ## ✨ Features

 - **Lost / Found Items Listing:** Individual forms to create listing.
 Including calendar, image picker and location.
+- **SignUp created:** A new screen dedicated for registration of new user.
+Now a form asking about name and student number.
+- **Dynamic Name and Student No:** Now the name and student no displayed on the home screen is dynamic.
+Displays the correct information of the person logged in.

 ---